Must-Know Tips for Starting Solids

 Don't: Shy Away from Meat

 Research shows that babies who eat meat earlier have a higher intake of zinc and iron, nutrients important for growth.
-Start with pureed chicken.
+Start with pureed chicken or beef.